 I like to mix 1 teaspoon of apple cider vinegar with 8 ounces of distilled water.
 After shampooing and conditioning, I use the mixture as my final rinse before styling.

-For rejuvenating your cuticles, Green Beauty’s pH Stabilizing Spritz is a fantastic choice.
+Green Beauty’s pH Stabilizing Spritz is a fantastic choice to rejuvenate your cuticles.
 This liquid formula effectively tightens and lifts raised or lifted cuticles, and it’s even convenient for post-workout use.

 If you’ve experienced the aftermath of chemical processing on your hair, you’ll appreciate Roux Rejuvenating Porosity Control Corrector & Conditioner.